JBKahn/django-sharding/docs/components/OtherComponents.md

 ##### Storing The Shard On Another Model Shard Foreign Key Storage Field

 As an example, say we have a webapp that serves all TD banks and we wish to store all the branches within a district under the same shard.
 We could store the shard on the district but perhaps we don't usually touch the district or need to check it and would rather store the shard on the branch itself but still shard by district.
 One solution is to use a unqiue `shard_key` field on another table to store the shards and create a foreign key to that table.
-That implimentation has been included in this library.
+That implementation has been included in this library.

 As before, we simply store additional data in `__init__` and then retreive stored args and kwargs in `deconstruct`.
 In this case, we will make use of the `ForeignKey` field's args as well as the `shard_group` from our previous mixin.